How ARM is spreading into Windows PCs and the edge of the internet

 VB: I talked quite a long time with Phil Rosedale, who created Second Life, and now he has this company High Fidelity.
 They can create a bunch of things for an avatar to wear, sell those, and then log that transaction in a blockchain.
 Then it becomes interoperable with other virtual worlds.
 If you buy something in High Fidelity maybe you could use it in Second Life.
 Your avatar travels with you and all the stuff you bought.
 It seems like IOT transactions might work in a similar way.

 Haas: Potentially.
 But blockchains are static.
-With the real time issue when it comes to payments, you need some kind of other type of methodology.
+With the real-time issue when it comes to payments, you need some kind of other type of methodology.
 In the area of crypto and anything going on with security of payments, that’s a very central area for us.
 It takes a lot of processing.
 That’s something that requires some level of standardization.
 Different countries have different laws and bars in terms of threats and the like.

-Because China has so much control—talking about mobile, all the carriers in China are state-run.
+Because China has so much control — talking about mobile, all the carriers in China are state-run.
 Getting an illegal SIM card is very hard.
 Fraud is prevented by your identity, your mobile number.
 As a result, mobile payments are ubiquitous in China.
 In North America we’re way behind.
 But a lot of it has to do with the way payments are set up, the relationships between banks and so on.

 It’ll be interesting to see what happens in China.
 The government has such tight controls on monetary issues.
 I lived in China for a couple of years, so I lived through this.
 Taking money out of the country is really hard.
 But now, with Tencent and Alibaba as really large merchants, the government can’t see where all the money is going, particularly if it travels outside of China.
 They’re already getting their nose into trying to take partial ownership of these companies.